troe27/UU-GWAS06/docs/index.md

 ## 3  Identifying deleterious SNPs in the _CRYBA4_ gene using SnpEff
-The Goal of this exercise is to familiarise yourself with a common annotation tool, and learn how to interpret the results.
+The goal of this exercise is to familiarise yourself with a common annotation tool, and learn how to interpret the results.

 For this exercise, we are going to annotate a ```.vcf```.